DESIGN TECHNOLOGY (DT)

 Introduction to the fundamentals of sustainable design and their technological application for emerging green careers using the LEED (Leadership in Energy and Environmental Design) green rating system framework.
 Analysis of principles, processes and materials in the built environment within the realms of Architecture, Engineering, Construction, and related design industries.
 Emphasis on collaboration, communication through design-centric problem solving.
 Total of 36 hours lecture and 72 hours laboratory.

-Three-dimensional computer-aided modeling and prototyping, with a focus on Building Design & Systems Analysis within the Architectural/ Engineering/ Construction industry.
-Includes 3-D modeling, animation, material application, light studies and rendering.
-Production of technical architectural graphics and prototypes from 3-D models.
-Design centric projects with emphasis on problem solving, critical thinking, collaboration and communication across multiple industries, softwares and prototyping technologies.
+Three-dimensional computer-aided modeling and prototyping, with a focus on Building Design and Systems analysis within the Architectural/ Engineering/ Construction industry Software applications includes Rhino and Revit.
+Production of technical architectural graphics, digital models, and renderings.
+Design centric projects with emphasis on problem solving, critical thinking, collaboration and communication across multiple industries.
 Career development includes presentation skills and portfolio development.
 Total of 36 hours lecture and 72 hours laboratory.

 Focus on engineering and manufacturing technical drawings.
 Emphasizes visualizing and interpreting detailed drawings for mechanical components.
 Importance placed on generating, modifying, and interpretation of titleblocks, symbols, dimensional and geometric fits and tolerances, view representation, standard fasteners, machine elements, and weldments.
 Total of 18 hours lecture.